7xxogre/cs231n-assignment/README.md

 you can download it from the zip file of link above

-Since "scipy" package's imread and imresize functions cannot be used, imread has been replaced matplotlib's function and imresize has been replaced PIL and numpy's functions.
+Since "scipy" package's imread and imresize functions cannot be used, imread has been replaced imageio.imread and imresize has been replaced PIL and numpy's functions.